A quick overview of communication, media and journalism research at the Department of Journalism Studies.

 The Communication, Media and Journalism research group (CMJ) is home for the research-active staff from the Department of Journalism Studies, the Centre for Freedom of the Media (CFOM), Centre for the Study of Journalism and History and our doctoral students.

-CMJ is also affiliated to the forthcoming Institute for Propaganda Analysis and our staff contribute to our academic masters programmes in Global Journalism and International Public and Political Communication.
+Our researchers also contribute to the teaching of our academic masters programmes in Global Journalism and International Public and Political Communication.

 Our strengths and agendas